-Student societies
+7.2 Student societies

 The University of Glasgow Physics Society ("PhySoc") aims to promote an interest in all things physical.
-They normally organise events such as "Beer and Donuts" nights, Christmas Ceilidh, Sport Tournaments, a guest lecture series, quotes competition, "women and cakes" coffee event, quiz nights and much more.
+They organise events including a couple of "Beer and Donuts" nights, Christmas Ceilidh, Sport Tournaments, a guest lecture series, quotes competition, "women and cakes" coffee event, quiz nights and much more.